 What is the Employers' Orientation Programme?

 The Employers' Orientation Programme (EOP) attempts to teach FDW employers about their roles and responsibilities.
-This is a mandatory course for all first-time employers and costs between S$30 and S$34.50 for an in-person course and S$46 for an online course.
+This is a mandatory course for all first-time employers and costs between S$35 and S$60 for an in-person course and S$35 for an online course.
 You are also required to take this course if you are someone who switches maids frequently (more than 3 FDWs in a year).
 If you are switching to your 5th maid, then you have to attend the in-person programme.
 You need to complete the course at least two days before submitting a Work Permit application.

 You may qualify to appoint a representative or sponsor to attend the EOP on your behalf if you: suffer from a mental condition, have a physical disability/unable to walk, are 60 years old and older and suffer from physical discomfort or are a new or expectant mother.
 In all cases, your chosen sponsor must do the EOP course at least two days before you appoint them online.
 You can continue with your work permit application one day after your sponsor application is successful.

 The EOP is a three hour course that covers the following topics: what it means to be a FDW employer, responsibilities of a FDW employer, understanding your FDW, providing a safe work environment, and fostering good relationships.
 You do not have to complete the course in one sitting, but you do have to complete it within 3 months of your registration date.
-The EOP is hosted by two agencies: Singapore Polytechnic and Nation Employment Pte.
+The EOP is hosted by two agencies: Grace Management & Consultancy Services Pte Ltd and Nation Employment Pte Ltd.